blogc/blogc/README.md

 Variables are single-line, and all the whitespace characters, including tabs, before the leading non-whitespace character and after the trailing non-whitespace character will be removed.

-Markdown-parsed content is available in template blocks as the ``CONTENT`` variable.
+Pre-formatted content is available in template blocks as the ``CONTENT`` variable.

 ### Template file syntax